 One of the largest towers still underway, besides the new World Trade Center, is the 1.1 million-square-foot 11 Times Square.

-during downturns — particularly when the government is pumping money
+This year’s market reports uniformly show signs of an uptick, although sale prices commonly rise incrementally, and then fall again, during downturns — particularly when the government is pumping money

 into the market with programs like FHA.

 In comparison, Manhattan’s median sale price for condos dropped 24 percent between 1985 and 1994, and the overall median price for residential property, excluding condos, dropped 35 percent, according to the Furman Center.

 Since Manhattan’s economy saw its big drop-off before Furman started collecting data in 1974, there aren’t exact comparisons for that downturn.

 However, the average price of an elevator apartment building in Manhattan declined about 40 percent between 1970 and 1975, according to the Times, which cited a REBNY report.
 (The Real Deal found a 28 percent drop in average building sale prices over the span of the entire 1970s downturn.)

 During the 1970s, the virtual gutting of real estate values, along with the increased cost of maintenance attributed to the rising costs of labor and fuel, caused landlords across the five boroughs to abandon their buildings by the thousands, making the city its own biggest landlord.
 This phenomenon, in turn, significantly impaired the city’s ability to collect real estate taxes, driving it to the brink of bankruptcy.